Maintaining Your Own Typo 4.0.3

 local host.
 You create a Subversion repository where ever you keep yours.
 My Subversion repository is on

-a remote machine that I can access with svn+ssh:// URL.
-Assumed is that you are the administrator of
+a remote machine that I can access with svn+ssh://

 the deployment machine.
 You are going to check the Typo instance you set up locally into your source repository.